Verity is a physics with teaching BSc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 My nana has been making plum jam for my family for as long as I can remember, and to this day, it remains my favourite jam above all others.
 I asked her for the recipe not long ago, so she wrote it out and sent it to me in the post.
-I was surprised at how simple it was, but also how delicious it remains.
+I was surprised by how simple it was, given how delicious it is.
 I made several jars and handed them out to friends and family for their feedback.
 I have received glowing compliments all round (and a suggestion that I make jam on a weekly basis), so it must be good!

 The colour of the jam depends on the type of plums that you use.
 My recommendation is to get hold of some British Victoria plums where possible.
 They are slightly egg-shaped and have yellow flesh with red or mottled skin.
 Below this recipe, I have included advice on sterilising jars and some other useful tips you might find useful.
 Enjoy!

 |Prep time||Cook time||Ready in||Yields|

 - 1 1/2 kilograms granulated sugar

 - Wash the plums.
 Halve them, then remove the stalks and stones.

 - Put the plums into a large-capacity pot with the water.
 (Try to avoid aluminium pots where possible.
 Aluminium coated in Teflon should be fine.)